NatalieJClark/music-library-database/albums_recipe.md

 ]

 """
-When we call AlbumRepository#find
+When we call AlbumRepository#find with an id
-Using an artist_id that corresponds to multiple ablums We get a list of all the corresponding albums back
+We get the record with that id
 """
 db_connection.seed(seeds/music_library.sql)
 repository = AlbumRepository(db_connection)
-albums = repository.all(2)
+result = repository.find(2)
-assert albums == [
-    Album(3, 'Waterloo', 1974, 2),
-    Album(4, 'Super Trouper', 1980, 2),
-    Album(12, 'Ring Ring', 1973, 2)
-]
+result == Album(2, 'Surfer Rosa', 1988, 1)
 ```

 Encode this example as a test.